 How will you notify me if the results of verification changed my financial aid eligibility?

 In general, the Office of Financial Aid has a practice of completing the verification process prior to preparing a Financial Aid Plan (FAP).
 As a result, the FAP that you receive will reflect your eligibility post verification.
+Once the verification process is complete, you will be notified to your preferred email, as well as by text message if you have opted in for texting.

 In rare cases, the Office of Financial Aid will prepare a FAP prior to the completion of the verification process.
 In those cases, the FAP will include a message that states that the estimated financial aid is subject to change pending the results of verification.
 Once verification is complete, the updates will be sent to the Federal processor and a revised electronic FAP will be sent.